danthorpe/YapDatabaseExtensions/README.md

 There is also a `YapDB.Index` struct which composes the key and collection into a single type.
 This is used internally for all access methods.
 Properties defined in an extension on `Persistable` provide access to `key` and `index`.

 ## `MetadataPersistable`
-YapDatabase supports storing metadata alongside the primary object. `MetadataPersistable` is a generic protocol which enables the automatic reading and writing of metadata as a optional property of the `Persistable` type.
+YapDatabase supports storing metadata alongside the primary object. `MetadataPersistable` is a generic protocol which enables the automatic reading and writing of metadata as an optional property of the `Persistable` type.

 ```swift
 public protocol MetadataPersistable: Persistable {